PTSolns/PTSolns_InterfaceShield/README.md

 Various examples are included in this package.
 For any comments or questions please contact us at contact@PTSolns.com

 ## Limitations
 We realize that nothing is perfect.
-While we try to improve on the following limitations, we feel it is responsible to inform the user on known limitations.
+While we try to improve on the following limitations, we feel it is responsible to inform the user of known limitations.
 - Any interrupt function that is triggered by the interrupt pin (which is a signal output by the I/O expander to pin D2) must be kept as simple and clean as possible.
 The user should avoid making calls to functions of the Interface-Shield library within this interrupt function.
 Instead the user should use flags, volatile state changes, and similar within the interrupt function.
 - Many successive rapid and aggressive push button presses may result in the microcontroller freezing.
 If this happens simply press the restart button on the microcontroller.